Best Wireless Mice for Chromebooks

 A compact Bluetooth mouse without any compromises.

 The Logitech M535 is a great mouse for any Chromebook.
 It's comfortable thanks to the ergonomic design and rubber grips and the compact design makes it easy to slip into a laptop bag or backpack.
-Best of all it has an accurate optical sensor to keep everything nice and tight when you're not able to use a mousepad.
+Best of all, it has an accurate optical sensor to keep everything nice and tight when you're not able to use a mousepad.

-Logitech Wireless Mouse M320
+Logitech Wireless Mouse M510

-Available in black, blue, red, and two-tone gray and yellow, the Logitech Wireless Mouse M320 has received positive reviews from users and reviewers alike for its long battery life and its functionality.
+Available in black, blue, and red, the Logitech Wireless Mouse M510 has received positive reviews from users and reviewers alike for its long battery life and excellent functionality.

 Logitech states that this mouse will last up to two years on a single AA battery.
 Mileage may vary, but in general, users report that the battery does last a while — maybe a year or more on average.